cabo/senml-jc/green.md

 does not confer specific benefits.
 In general, this is only the case where the entire content is predominantly text.
-Data compression technologies are not discussed in this memo; they can offer additional size benefits but their use also can increase memory and processing requirements and overall complexity.
+Data compression technologies are not discussed in this memo; they can offer additional size benefits, but their use also can increase memory and processing requirements and overall complexity.

 # Comparison of Encodings